 Rabies is a rare but serious disease caused by the rabies virus, which can infect the brains of both people and animals.
 Rabies infects very few humans in the United States and California.
 Rabies deaths in people are preventable through prompt appropriate medical care.
 If you think you may have been exposed to rabies, you should contact your health care provider immediately.

 Rabies is caused by a virus that is spread through the saliva of infected animals.
 After infection, the virus may stay dormant in the body from a week to several months before causing symptoms.
 After the incubation period, the disease presents with fever, cough, nausea, and vomiting; it then rapidly progresses to the symptoms people associate with rabies – hydrophobia (fear of water), difficulty swallowing causing ‘foaming at the mouth’, altered mental state, and eventually coma and death.

 2. Rabies is extremely rare in California.

-The most recent (2020) report from CDPH states: "Rabies was not diagnosed in any California resident in 2020.
-Two cases of rabies were diagnosed in California residents in the previous ten years (2010-2019), the most recent in a Contra Costa County resident in 2012."
+The most recent (2021) report from CDPH states: "Rabies was not diagnosed in any California resident in 2021.
+Two cases of rabies were diagnosed in California residents in the previous ten years (2011-2020): Humboldt County in 2011 and Contra Costa County in 2012."